nazarsosyak/adav-group/example.md

       <p>
       This sector-level perspective reveals that systemic risk is not solely driven by individual assets, but by the structure of inter-sector dependencies.
-The <strong>patient zero</strong> in this case is the <span class="text-accent">Real Estate Sector</span>, which totally makes sense historically!
-This is a great sign.
       </p>